zygos/wd-material/material/3-frameworks/3-rest-api/3-tdd.md

 **Note: We will go through `anagrams-0` - `anagrams-6` in this section.**

-Download the provided exercises `zip` and extract it to some folder.
+[Download the provided exercises](https://drive.google.com/file/d/11v1cAWwaSgrUDxNCqx9BLiWuTh7Lo5Nt/view?usp=drive_link) and extract it to some folder.
 Open up the `anagrams-0` folder in VS Code and install dependencies.

 For a small playground-like script like this, we will skip setting up a larger linting/formatting toolchain and use `tsx` and `vitest` to run our code and tests.